guidefari/here_hugo/content/note/exhaustive.md

 I think this matters even more when LLMs are writing or editing code.

-LLMs do better when the system gives them tight feedback loops.
+LLMs can be lazy.
+They'll take the shortest path to something that looks done, and without tight feedback, "looks done" is often good enough to stop.

-If the domain is modeled as a finite set of explicit cases, and the compiler can point at the places where handling is incomplete
+Exhaustive handling changes that.
+When the domain is modeled as a finite set of explicit cases, the compiler becomes part of the feedback loop.
+Adding a new variant surfaces compile errors in the right places.
+The task isn't done until the compiler stops screaming.

-This is good for humans too, obviously, but I think it is especially useful for LLM-assisted coding because so much of the quality depends on how quickly the system can say "that change is incomplete, here is where".

 # Related reading